TUNSA-Space-Robotics/tunsa-sr-mushr/README.md

 ## Introduction

-This project represents a significant endeavor in advancing autonomous navigation systems.
 Leveraging state-of-the-art technologies and methodologies, this project aims to optimize the performance and coordination of multiple MuSHR cars in non-holonomic racing scenarios.

 ## Project Scope